ℹ️

 Various Rations and Equipment from 1990’s

 Early rations were basic and utilitarian: hardtack biscuits, canned bully beef, and tins of jam formed the backbone of a soldier’s diet.
 These items were designed for durability rather than taste, often consumed cold and under fire.
 In World War II, rations evolved to include more variety—powdered eggs, dehydrated vegetables, and chocolate bars—though they still lacked the comforts of home.
-Soldiers often traded or improvised with what they had, creating makeshift meals that became part of their shared experience.
+During combat soldiers often traded or improvised with what they had, creating makeshift meals that became part of their shared experience.
+When behind the lines, food was provided by the cooks in Support company.
+In WWII, Highlanders often would divide up rations within a section (9 to 12 soldiers) with each member carrying a specific item.
+When forced to eat during combat they would combine these to create meals for the section.
+Current rations have evolved to Individual Meal Packs, some self-heating, making each soldier more independent.

 The display includes examples of both field and emergency rations, showcasing how nutrition and portability were balanced in combat zones.
 Items like the “Meal, Combat, Individual” (MCI) and later “Individual Meal Packs” (IMPs) reflect ongoing efforts to improve taste, shelf life, and nutritional value.